rifaterdemsahin/ai-security-course/3_UI/Cards/defense_in_depth.md

 - question : 🏰 defense in depth
+- hint : Think about using multiple layers of security protection, like a medieval castle
 - answer : A security strategy that employs multiple layers of defensive mechanisms to protect AI systems, ensuring that if one defense fails, others remain to protect the system